MarkoCuk54/Payroll-Application/README.md

 Install requirements with pip
-create a database with the name "payroll" change the credits in the db.py file
+create a database with the name "payroll" change the credits in the db.py file.
+You must have a postgresql server running.

 ```bash
   pip install -r requirements.txt